MeToo movement in South Korea: Protestantism

-Education field
+Education

 Teachers at M Girls' Middle School in Seoul

-On March 6, A, a graduate of M Girls' Middle School in Seoul, revealed through her Facebook page that eight years ago, she was continuously victimized by Oh, a teacher at the same school when she was a freshman at M Girls' Middle School.
+On March 6, 2018, a graduate of M Girls' Middle School in Seoul, revealed through her Facebook page that eight years ago, she was continuously victimized by Oh, a teacher at the same school when she was a freshman at M Girls' Middle School.
 After the assault, A, who forced her to "lock her cell phone well" and "don't tell anyone," and refused to meet under the pretext of going to an academy, even urged her to meet, saying, "Let's see for five minutes," and sexually harassed her as well as her own brother from time to time.
 A's nightmare seemed to end with her middle school graduation, but after entering high school and becoming an adult, she continued to try to contact her through text messages, Kakao Talk, and Facebook messages despite her disregard.

 Following A's revelation, numerous graduates of M Girls' Middle School said from Oh, "Women should wear white underwear.
 I heard sexual harassment remarks such as "The first night is ecstatic," and have testified that Oh was also a teacher who used physical punishment as an assault.
 Following the revelations, Oh eventually offered his apology to A, but when A asked him to turn himself in, he appointed a lawyer.

 Maeil Economy on March 9 and Yonhap News Agency on March 11 reported the fact, and the principal of M Girls' Middle School is said to have suspended Oh from work.